The State Government is committed to a clean energy future for Queensland.

 How a solar and energy efficiency program could be funded is one component of the market sounding process.
 The market sounding is seeking ideas from industry as to possible funding options.

 The program being considered is looking at ways to further reduce school energy costs not because of issues with the current installations.
 There may be instances where age and condition of the existing technologies result in the best option being to replace the old with new technology.

 The market sounding process will determine potential program elements such as suitable technology solutions and delivery models which will then determine what procurement approach is suitable in order to identify potential suppliers or participants.

 As the Department of Education and Training is one of the Queensland Government's highest energy users, the government is looking to reduce energy consumption and costs in state schools using a combination of solar panels and energy saving measures.

-Industry organisations who are interested in participating in the market sounding can obtain further information from the QTenders website from 3 April, 2017.
+Industry organisations who are interested in participating in the market sounding can obtain further information from the QTenders website.

 The initial step is to determine preferred program elements such as funding options, technology solutions and delivery models.
 Results of the market sounding will determine what procurement approach is required, a possible start date for installations and a timeframe for delivery across the state.
 A decision regarding the potential program is expected in the second half of 2017.

 Examples of solar panels installed on Queensland state schools throughout the state.